 - Canon 8-15 mm fisheye lens on a Metabones V adapter.
 Again, to use the Canon lens on the Sony camera, an adapter is needed here too.
 You need to unscrew the tripod mount on the Metabones adapter before it’ll fit in the housing.

 - Nauticam C815-Z zoom gear for the Canon fisheye.
-This isn’t required, unless you’re planning to use the full circular (8 mm) fisheye – I just leave the lens on 15 mm.
+This isn’t required, unless you’re planning to use the full circular (8 mm) fisheye (for which you’ll have to remove the port shade too) – I just leave the lens on 15 mm.

 - Nauticam N100 macro port 105 for the Sony 90 mm macro lens.